-Economic Damage Calculation
+Economic Damages Calculation

 While our processes to determine this vary from case to case, we have a general outline that we use for calculating economic damages:

+The first step to determining earnings capacity for an individual is to analyze their past earnings.
 Earnings history can include various public and private records but not limited to:

 - Earnings History